2023 Most Popular Physics Bachelor's Degree Schools in the Middle Atlantic Region

 Physics majors at Stockton State take out an average of $25,368 in student loans while working on their Bachelor's Degree.

-Read full report on Physics at Stockton University
+Full Physics at Stockton University Report

 Haverford College did quite well in this year’s ranking of the most popular places for physics students to get a bachelor’s degree.
 It came in at #21 on the list.
-Haverford is a small private not-for-profit school located in the suburb of Haverford.
+Haverford is a small private not-for-profit school located in the large suburb of Haverford.

 Women make up 11% of the physics majors at the school.

-Read full report on Physics at Haverford College
+Full Physics at Haverford College Report

 Of the 19 students majoring in physics at UD, 63% are male and 37% are female.

 Seton Hall University ranked #21 on this year’s Most Popular Physics Bachelor’s Degree Schools in the Middle Atlantic Region list.
-Located in the large suburb of South Orange, Seton Hall is a private not-for-profit school with a moderately-sized student population.
+Located in the large suburb of South Orange, Seton Hall is a private not-for-profit school with a medium-sized student population.

 Of the 19 students majoring in physics at Seton Hall, 68% are male and 32% are female.